Help center · FAQ

 Yes.
 Wishes can be shared without gifts or payment, depending on how you configure the experience for your event.

 Yes.
 They can appear as distinct flows so guests who only want to leave a message can do that without going through a payment step.
+Invite Sutra does not process or hold guest gift money.

 Accounts, guest access, and what people see when they open your link.